 We support teachers as they explore new and exciting approaches to teaching writing and inspiring student engagement.

 We foster generations of creative writers and thinkers, who together will define a better future.

 As an organization committed to encouraging youth in their creative expression, personal growth, and academic success, 826CHI recognizes the importance of diversity.
 In order to build and maintain a safe and supportive environment, we commit to inclusion.
 We will not discriminate on the basis of race, religion, ethnicity, age, gender identity, sexual orientation, socio-economic status, nationality, immigration status, marital status, English fluency, parental status, military service or ability.

-826CHI believes all Chicago youth should have equal access to high-quality writing and literary arts education.
-With that in mind, 826CHI programs serve youth ages 6 through 18 from low-income families, who are English language learners, or who attend under-resourced schools.
+826CHI believes all Chicago youth should have equitable access to high-quality writing and literary arts education.
+With that in mind, 826CHI prioritizes programs and services for students and communities most impacted by systemic disinvestment in high-quality literacy and arts education, students who identify as BIPOC (Black, Indigenous, People of Color), LGBTQIA+, neurodiverse learners, and English language learners, as well as neighborhood schools.

 826CHI's rigorous programs offer both practical skills and a platform for self-expression.
 We believe engagement with literary arts is restorative and supports strong relationship building.
 We endeavor to provide young people new ways to pursue expanded understanding of the world through writing.
 We believe that having the means and space to share one’s ideas is paramount to our development as individuals and our engagement with community, social, and civic issues.
 With this in mind, we aim to bring students from different neighborhoods and backgrounds to the table to share in the creative process of writing as often as possible.
 Learn more about our impact here.